 Our caregivers are expertly trained in:

-- Matching caregivers with clients according to the the needs, interests, and preferences of your clients
+- Matching caregivers with clients according to the the needs, interests, and goals of your clients

 - Attentive caregiving, by caregivers with credentials including LPN, CHHA, CNA and RN